Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(mergedObj); // Output: { name: "Alice", age: 28, city: "New York" }
 ```

+Time Complexity: O(n + m), where n is the number of properties in obj1 and m is the number of properties in obj2.
+Object.assign iterates over all properties of the source objects to copy them into the target object.

 Using a loop for selective merging:
 ```javascript
 const obj1 = { name: "Alice", age: 30 };